miica37/Nvil-and-My-Setup/docs/asdf-rows.rst

 One of the most heavily used operation in poly modeling is no doubt switching between subobject modes.
 Back in the days when I still use Maya, I found this little 3d modeling application called Silo and one of the workflow it introduce is using ASDF to switch between subobject modes.
 It's been a long time now, I think at first it takes a bit of time to get used to, maybe a few days or a week?
 I can't remember but I got used to it.
 I have ever since stubbornly refused to use any other approach.

 You can try out other approach like radial menu (Maya style) or the < 1/2/3/4 > keys combination (Nvil Default, `Blender 2.8 too it seems <https://developer.blender.org/T55162>`_).
-I don't prefer < 1/2/3/4 > though because you need to move your left hand to reach it and move it back to ASDF.
+I don't like much < 1/2/3/4 > though because you need to move your left hand to reach it and move it back to ASDF.

 Marking Menus (Maya)
 ====================